santipab-phupha/Moodeng-AI-2025/SUSTAINABILITY.md

 ## AI Model Footprint & Sustainability

-CapMoo performs only API-based inference—there is no local training.
+CapMoo performs only API-based inference there is no local training.

 ### Inference Energy & Emissions